-As we approached a successful end to a first year of a new product, could my mind be attacking itself to keep me at my safe level?
+As I scale myself and my business, could my mind be attacking itself to keep me at my safe level?
 What was I afraid of?
-Furthermore, as I reflected on the book, I realised I was just hanging in my “Zone of Excellence” With The Stack, I was doing all the things I was good at.
+Furthermore as I reflected on the book, I realised I was just hanging in my “Zone of Excellence” with my work, I was doing all the things I was good at.

 “Most people build their careers in their zone of excellence, the area of life in which your skills are proficient.
 The problem with the zone of excellence — and the reason why so many people in it are most unhappy — is that it is the mastery of that which already exists.
 It is building out other people's preexisting needs and ideas.
 It is a fine line away from the zone of genius, the mental state in which you will actually thrive.”

 This Upper Limit Problem is something I can crash into while Playing Games I Can Win.
 It’s the result of doing 100% of the things I already know how to do and being in too much pleasure and ease.
 The result means that you never get to your Zone of Genius.
 The tension between wanting to stay in my safe zone, while also not feeling like I was pushing myself to the next level, while also feeling a little bit angry and annoyed was resulting in a very noisy head, that I couldn’t seem to escape from.
 A swirling storm of feelings.
 I tried to tackle them one by one against my words.